 XVII.
 TRIBAL CULTURAL RESOURCES.
-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or Х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-X
+Potentially Significant Impact Less Than Significant With Mitication Less Than Significant Impact No Impact a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or Х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. Х

 The questions related to impacts to tribal cultural resources required as part of Assembly Bill 52 approved by the Office of Administrative Law on September 27, 2016 were included in this checklist.
-All California Native American tribes that requested to be informed pursuant to Public Resources Code 21080.3.1(a) were notified prior to release of this environmental document.
-No tribe requested in depth consultation within 30 days of receipt of the formal notification.
-Staff works closely with San Manuel Band of Mission Indians, and standard language will be included in the conditions of approval ensuring protocol is followed should tribal resources be discovered during grading activities.
+All California Native American tribes that requested to be informed pursuant to Public Resources Code 21080.3.1(a) (aka AB-52) and California Government Code Sections 65352.3, 65352.4, 65562, and 65560 requirements (aka SB-18) were notified prior to release of this environmental document.
+San Manuel Band of Mission Indians and Twenty-Nine Palms Band of Mission Indians requested consultation.
+As a result of consultation, it was agreed that archeological and tribal monitors would be present during all soil disturbing and grading activities.
+The mitigation measure is listed on page 23.

-The Cultural Resources Sensitivity Map within the Cultural Resource background technical report of the General Plan Update indicates that the site has a low sensitivity potential for containing cultural resources (23).
-The site was investigated by Tetra Tech, Inc. on December 2004.
-After a thorough literature review and records search Tetra Tech, Inc. did not find evidence of tribal cultural resources (58).
-Consequently, approval of the project will not have an impact upon cultural resources.
+The Cultural Resources Sensitivity Map within the Cultural Resource background technical report of the General Plan Update indicates that the site has a high sensitivity potential for containing cultural resources (23).
+The site was investigated by Analytical Archaeology on August 2017 and June 2005.
+Based on literature review, several recorded prehistoric sites (one a village) and a one historical site (a can scatter and a foundation) were identified within one mile of the project area.
+The field survey failed to find any remnants of the features within the property boundaries.
+The 2005 survey found a single isolate piece of debitage, and the subsequent walkover in 2017 found no additional cultural materials.
+The study found no indication of subsurface prehistorical deposits evident across the property.
+Consequently, approval of the project will not have an impact upon cultural resources with mitigation.